Why Does My Wife Refuse To Have Sex With Me – Solutions

 Sexual preferences can evolve over time, and what satisfied your wife earlier in your relationship might no longer fulfill her needs.
 If your wife doesn’t like sex anymore, it’s worth considering whether her sexual needs are being met.

-Women often require different types of stimulation as they age or go through hormonal changes.
-What worked in your twenties might not be effective in your forties.
+Women often require different types of stimulation as they age or undergo hormonal changes.
+What worked in their twenties might not be effective in their forties.
 Additionally, many women need to feel emotionally connected before physical arousal can occur.

 If your wife never wants to have sex, she may have experienced unsatisfying encounters that discouraged her from wanting to be intimate.
 Many women avoid sex when it consistently fails to provide pleasure or emotional connection.